diku-dk/futhark-website/blog/2026-02-04-when-cost-models-hit-the-wall-clock.md

 histogram where all inputs update the same bin.
-Our students always end up hyperfixating on this because it messes up the complexity of their programs that use histograms, despite the students actually writing a [work-efficient logarithmic span implementation of generalised histogram as pair of their first assignment](https://github.com/diku-dk/dpp-e2025-pub/blob/main/weekly-1/1.pdf) (but which we do not use in the compiler because its constant factors are much worse in all non-pathological cases).
+Our students always end up hyperfixating on this because it messes up the complexity of their programs that use histograms, despite the students actually writing a [work-efficient logarithmic span implementation of generalised histogram as part of their first assignment](https://github.com/diku-dk/dpp-e2025-pub/blob/main/weekly-1/1.pdf) (but which we do not use in the compiler because its constant factors are much worse in all non-pathological cases).